Zyx-98/spatial-version-control/README.md

 3. **Save Resolutions:**
    - Click "Save Resolutions" after resolving all conflicts
+   - Creates resolution commit on source branch
-   - Merge request will be updated
+   - Merge request is updated
    - Admin can now approve the merge

+**Note:** The system uses timestamp-based staleness detection.
+If the main branch is updated after you resolve conflicts, you'll need to resolve again.

 <a name="api-documentation"></a>